msainsburydale/NeuralEstimators.jl/docs/src/API/simulation.md

 ## Data simulators

-The philosophy of `NeuralEstimators` is to cater for arbitrary statistical models by having the user define their statistical model implicitly, either by providing data simulated from the model or by defining a function for data simulation.
-However, the following functions, which were developed for the main manuscript, have been included as they may be of use to others, and their source code provide an example for how a user could formulate code for their own statistical model.
-If you've developed similar functions that you think may be of use to others, please get in touch or make a pull request.
+The philosophy of `NeuralEstimators` is to cater for arbitrary statistical models by having the user define their statistical model implicitly through simulated data.
+However, the following functions have been included as they may be helpful to others, and their source code provide an example for how a user could formulate code for their own model.
+If you've developed similar functions that you think may be helpful to others, please get in touch or make a pull request.

 ```@docs
 simulategaussianprocess